hphelion/docs.hpcloud.com/apispecs/bock/bock_openstack_storage_api.md

 **Business Rules**

-1. A volume can only be attached when the status of the volume is “available".
+1. A volume can only be attached when the status of the volume is “available”.
 2. A volume is attached when the status of the volume is “in-use”.
 3. A volume can only be detached when the status of the volume is “in-use”.
 4. A volume can be attached to only one server instance.